Accenture/adop-docker-compose/site/_docs/quickstart.md

             ```./quickstart.sh -t aws -m adop1 -a AAA -s BBB -c vpc-123abc -r eu-west-1 -u user.name -p userPassword -z c```

+        -N.B.
+If you see a recurrent message saying "Nginx is unavailable..." check the Security Group Settings on your VPC to confirm that it has port 80 open.
+        - Go to your VPC settings in AWS and navigate to Security Groups using the left menu bar
+        - If there is more than one Security Group setup, highlight the one with group name "docker-machine"
+        - beneath this, open the "inbound rules" tab and if there is not one already, create a new entry for port 80 with source = "0.0.0.0/0", and hit save.

 1. If all goes well you will see the following output and you can view the DevOps Platform in your browser using the link that accompanies this output:

     ```SUCCESS, your new ADOP instance is ready!```